integreat-io/map-transform/README.md

 make it uni-directional, but it might be clearer to use `fwd()` or `rev()` operations for this.

-The transformers you write for the transform operation should accept the source data as its first argument, and return the result of the relevant transformation.
+The transformers you write for the transform operation are a function that returns a function, where the first function is given an `options` object from MapTransform, and the second should accept the source data as its first argument, and return the result of the relevant transformation.
 The data may be any JavaScript primite value, object, or an array of these.
 Your transformer should handle getting something unexpected, in which case it should usually return the value untouched or `undefined` – depending on what seems most natural in the case of your transformer.

-The second argument of a transformer not used in all transformers, and will be a [state object](#the-state-object), that give access to the context your transformer is operating in.
+The second argument of the second function will be a [state object](#the-state-object), that give access to the context your transformer is operating in.
 Most of the properties of the state object is regarded as MapTransform internal, but you will probably use the `rev` prop at some point, which indicates whether we are transforming forward or in reverse.

+> Editors note: We should have a seperate description of transformer function,
+> where we go into more details.

 A simple transformer could, for instance, try to parse an integer from whatever you give it.
 This would be very useful in the pipeline for a property